taizo-pro/nooknote/README.md

-# GitHub Discussions CLI & macOS App
+# GitHub Discussions CLI

-A powerful CLI tool and macOS application for interacting with GitHub Discussions without opening a browser.
-Perfect for developers who want to quickly access, read, and contribute to discussions while staying in their development environment.
+A powerful command-line tool for interacting with GitHub Discussions without opening a browser.
+Perfect for developers who want to quickly access, read, and contribute to discussions while staying in their terminal.

 ## Features

-### CLI Tool
 - 📋 List discussions in any repository
 - 👀 View discussion details and comments
 - 💬 Post comments to discussions
 - ✨ Create new discussions
 - ⚙️ Configurable settings and authentication
 - 🎨 Multiple output formats (table, JSON, markdown)

-### macOS App (Planned)
-- 🖥️ Native macOS interface using SwiftUI
-- 🔄 Shared configuration with CLI tool
-- 📱 Modern, intuitive user experience
-- 🚀 All CLI features in a native app
+- 🚀 Fast and lightweight CLI interface
+- 🔒 Secure token management

 ## Installation

-### CLI Tool

 #### Option 1: Direct Usage (Current Setup)
 Since the project is already built, you can use it directly: